philloooo/pwa-unique-id/explainers.md

 #### Android implementations

-When discussing behaviors on Android, this doc is specifically only covering Chromium-based browsers on Android.
+When discussing behaviors on Android, this doc is exclusively only covering Chromium-based browsers on Android.

-#### **Desktop** implementations
+#### Desktop implementations

-When discussing behaviors on desktop, this doc is specifically only covering Chromium-based browsers and Firefox on desktop.
+When discussing behaviors on desktop, this doc covers Chromium-based browsers and Firefox (desktop).

 ## Problem statement